karatelabs/karate/karate-core/README.md

 Controlling this flow from Java can take a lot of complexity out your build pipeline and keep things cross-platform.
 And you don't need to line-up an assortment of shell-scripts to do all these things.
 You can potentially include the steps of deploying (and un-deploying) the application-under-test using this approach - but probably the top-level [JUnit test-suite](https://github.com/intuit/karate#parallel-execution) would be the right place for those.

+If you are running Karate inside a container and your target not in the same host (e.g. a sibling container or a Chrome browser in a different machine) you might need to configure `DockerTarget` with the `remoteHost` and/or `useDockerHost` properties.
+The `DockerTarget` implementation has an example [and you can find more details here](https://github.com/intuit/karate/pull/1603#issuecomment-846420716).

 Another (simple) example of a custom `Target` you can use as a reference is this one: [`karate-devicefarm-demo`](https://github.com/ptrthomas/karate-devicefarm-demo) - which demonstrates how Karate can be used to drive tests on [AWS DeviceFarm](https://docs.aws.amazon.com/devicefarm/latest/testgrid/what-is-testgrid.html).
 The same approach should apply to any Selenium "grid" provider such as [Zalenium](https://opensource.zalando.com/zalenium/).

 ### `karate-chrome`